coreos/coreos-kubernetes/Documentation/deploy-master-single.md

 $ sudo systemctl enable kubelet
 ```

-Our Pods should now starting up and downloading their containers.
+Our Pods should now be starting up and downloading their containers.
 To check the download progress, you can run `docker ps`.

 To check the health of the Kubelet systemd unit that we created, run `systemctl status kubelet.service`.